jatin2311/Hosting-landing-page/README.md

 ## About this Project
 - This Project is build by Using Html and CSS .
-- This is a home page of Saas .
+- This is a home page of Hosting .
 - i use most of flexbox in this project and also it's  mobile responsive.

 ---